-Fabricated using the revolutionary complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7374 is a low-power, single-supply 3 V to 5 V four-channel integrated video buffer.
-It incorporates a sixth-order Butterworth filter (able to be bypassed) which is useful as a digital-to-analog converter (DAC) reconstruction filter or an analog-to-digital converter (ADC) anti-aliasing filter.
-The 9.5-MHz filter is a perfect choice for SDTV video that includes composite (CVBS), s-video, Y'U'V', G'B'R' (R'G'B'), and Y'P'BP'R 480i/576i.
+Fabricated using the revolutionary complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7375 is a low-power, single-supply, 3 V to 5 V four-channel integrated video buffer.
+It incorporates a sixth-order Butterworth filter (able to be bypassed) that is useful as a digital-to-analog converter (DAC) reconstruction filter or an analog-to-digital converter (ADC) anti-aliasing filter.
+The 9.5-MHz filter is a perfect choice for SDTV video that includes composite (CVBS), S-video, Y'U'V', G'B'R' (R'G'B'), Y'P'BP'R 480i/576i, and SCART systems.

-As part of the THS7374 flexibility, the input can be configured for either ac or dc-coupled inputs.
-The 300-mV output level shift allows for a full sync dynamic range at the output with 0-V input.
+As part of the THS7375 flexibility, the input can be configured for either ac or dc-coupled inputs.
+The 320-mV output level shift allows for a full sync dynamic range at the output with 0-V input.
 The ac-coupled modes include a transparent sync-tip clamp option for CVBS, Y', and G'B'R' signals with sync.
-AC-coupled biasing for C'/P'B/P'R channels can easily be achieved by adding an external resistor.
+AC-coupled biasing for C'/P' ${\rm B}$ /P' ${\rm R}$ channels can easily be achieved by adding an external resistor to V ${\rm S+}$.

-The THS7374 is the perfect choice for all video buffer applications.
-Its rail-to-rail output stage with 6-dB gain allows for both ac and dc line driving.
+The THS7375 is the perfect choice for all video buffer applications.
+Its rail-to-rail output stage with 5.6-V/V gain allows for both ac and dc line driving.
+This architecture makes the THS7375 an ideal choice for DaVinciTM processors.
 The ability to drive two lines per channel, or 75- Ω loads, allows for maximum flexibility as a video line driver.
-The 9.6-mA total quiescent current at 3.3 V and 0.1- μ A disabled current makes it an excellent choice for portable or other power-sensitive applications.
+The 9.8-mA total quiescent current at 3.3 V and 0.1- μ A disabled current makes it an excellent choice for USB-powered, portable, or other power-sensitive applications.

-The THS7374 is available in a TSSOP-14 package that is lead-free and green (RoHS) compliant.
+The THS7375 is available in a TSSOP-14 package that is lead-free and green (RoHS) compliant.